Centipede game: Preference-based explanation

 One reason people may deviate from equilibrium behavior is if some are altruistic.
 The basic idea is that you have a certain probability at each game to play against an altruistic agent and if this probability is high enough, you should defect on the last round rather than the first.
 If enough people are altruists, sacrificing the payoff of first-round defection is worth the price in order to determine whether or not your opponent is an altruist.

 McKelvey and Palfrey (1992) create a model with some altruistic agents and some rational agents who will end up playing a mixed strategy (i.e. they play at multiple nodes with some probability).
 To match well the experimental data, around 5% of the players need to be altruistic in the model.
 Elmshauser (2022) shows that a model including altruistic agents and uncertainty-averse agents (instead of rational agents) explain even better the experimental data.
-Some experiments tried to see whether players who passing a lot would also be the most altruistic agents in other games or other life situations (see for instance Pulford et al or Gamba and Regner (2019) who assessed Social Value Orientation).
+Some experiments tried to see whether players who pass a lot would also be the most altruistic agents in other games or other life situations (see for instance Pulford et al or Gamba and Regner (2019) who assessed Social Value Orientation).
 Players passing a lot were indeed more altruistic but the difference wasn't huge.